Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 She nodded, but she seemed a little absent all of a sudden, as if there was something going on behind him that had snagged her attention.
 Coombes turned to watch what she was watching. "...Something up?"

 "Maybe.
-The big guests are late and Moses Byron looks *pissed.* They wouldn’t just… skip out on us, would they?"
+The big guests are late and Moses Byron looks *pissed.* They wouldn’t just... skip out on us, would they?"

 "Those three?
 Nah."
 Coombes shook his head.
 "They’re not real public types but they wouldn’t run out on their own party."
 He gave Byron a suspicious look. "...Something musta come up..."